ruseny/zurich-dogs-streamlit/README.md

 Data folder contains raw and processed data on dogs and districts of Zutich.
 Notebooks folder has one notebook for data cleaning and processing.

-To run the streamlit app online: [link]
+To run the streamlit app online: https://zurich-dogs-app-ruseny.streamlit.app/

 To run the streamlit app locally:
 - Clone the repo